ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 We are mainly interested on the differences and practical use of OpenSSL on here .
 You might need to use some additional commands, to generate the public keys only.

-On Linux, you can measure time with time command.
+On Linux, you can measure time with `time` command.
 To see explanation of produced output, you can reference here.

 #### Task 2.1.2.
 Different commands (legacy vs. new) might be using different Public-Key Cryptography Standards (PKCS) output format.
 Which ones have been used?

 #### Task 2.1.3.
 What are the practical differences of `secp256r1` and `Curve25519`?
-Is there a reason we are testing these?
+Is there a reason why we are testing these?

 #### Task 2.1.4.
 Can you notice significant time differences between algorithms on key generation?